-Hand and Wrist Pain in McKinney, TX
+Hand and Wrist Pain in McKinney and Frisco, TX

 It may be difficult to work, create, and connect every day when your hands or wrists hurt every time you reach, lift, or type.
 At DFW Sports Medicine, we help people move and feel better with focused, skilled care for pain in the hand and wrist.
 Hand and wrist pain can come from many causes.
 It may be the result of an injury, overuse, arthritis, or nerve compression.
 The pain can feel sharp, dull, stiff, or throbbing.
-Common types of hand and wrist pain include:

 • Carpal tunnel syndrome, caused by pressure on the median nerve